vectorch-ai/ScaleLLM/README.md

 ## Getting Started

 The easiest way to get started with our project is by using the official Docker images.
 If you don't have Docker installed, please follow the installation instructions for your platform.

-### Docker Installation

-You can download and install Docker from the official website: [Docker Installation](https://docs.docker.com/get-docker/).
-To use GPUs in docker, you also need to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

-Here are all available docker images:
+Below, you will find a list of all available Docker images for our project:
 |   Docker Image   | cuda 12.1 | cuda 11.8 |
 | :--------------: | :-------: | :-------: |
 | [scalellm](https://hub.docker.com/r/vectorchai/scalellm/tags) |     Yes   | No |
 | [scalellm_cu118](https://hub.docker.com/r/vectorchai/scalellm_cu118/tags) |     No   | Yes |
 | [scalellm-gateway](https://hub.docker.com/r/vectorchai/scalellm-gateway/tags) |     -   | - |
 | [chatbot-ui](https://hub.docker.com/r/vectorchai/chatbot-ui/tags) |     -   | - |

+### Docker Installation

+You can download and install Docker from the official website: [Docker Installation](https://docs.docker.com/get-docker/).
+To use GPUs in docker, you also need to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

 ### ScaleLLM server